Prasham-27/iOS101_Prework/README.md

 [Guide]](https://www.youtube.com/watch?v=GA92eKlYio4) .

 ## App Brainstorming (Step 4)
+1. Spotify
+- Personalized playlists based on listening habits
+- Seamless audio transition between devices
+2. Notion
+- Seamless sync across all devices with real-time collaboration
+- Highly customizable workspace with blocks, databases, and templates
+3. GoodNotes
+- Handwriting-to-text conversion for digital note-taking.
+- Organization of notes into folders and notebooks.
+- Compatibility with Apple Pencil for a natural writing experience.

 ## Notes

 Describe any challenges encountered while building the app.
+(N/A)

 ## License